Warts are a skin infection caused by the human papillomavirus (HPV).

 Warts are generally painless – except for plantar warts, which can be painful to walk on.

 Maybe.
-You should take your child to your GP if:
+You should take your child to your GP if warts:

-- there are warts on your child’s face, feet or genitals
+- are on your child’s face, feet or genitals

 - are painful or bleeding

 - have been there for a long time

 - aren’t responding to treatment

 Treatment for warts

 If the wart doesn’t clear up by itself or your child is bothered by the pain or the appearance of a wart, your GP can tell you the best way to get rid of it.

 Many people use wart paint to get rid of warts.
 Wart paints are usually a combination of acids that destroy skin cells.
 Although wart paints are slow to work, they’re relatively painless compared with other treatments.

 You can buy wart paints at your local pharmacy and apply them at home.
 If you need a stronger solution, your GP can give you a prescription.